x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 - **If the recipient is external (outside of your organization)**: Contact the recipient (by phone, in person, etc.) and ask them to tell their email admin about your email delivery problem.
 Their email admin might need to reconfigure the recipient's mailbox so it accepts email from you.

 - **If the recipient is an internal group**: You might not have permission to send to the group or to one of its subgroups.
 In this case, the NDR will include the names of the restricted groups that you don't have permission to send to.
-Ask the owner of the restricted group to grant you permission to send messages to the.
+Ask the owner of the restricted group to grant you permission to send messages.
 If you don't know the group's owner, you can find it in Outlook or Outlook on the web (formerly known as Outlook Web App) by doing the following steps:

   - **Outlook**: Select the NDR, double-click the group name on the **To** line, and then choose **Contact**.